GannettDigital/simulato/docs/_pages/best-practices.md

 }
 ```

 There are a lot of things going on in this example, that are explained in various parts through this documentation.
-We are using the `this` context for both `name` and `options`, more details which can be found in the `this` section of this documentation.
-We are creating the preconditions, perform, and effects following the `actions` section of this documentation.
+We are using the `this` context for both `name` and `options`, more details which can be found in the [this section](/best-practices/#this-context) of this documentation.
+We are creating the preconditions, perform, and effects following the [actions section](/best-practices/#actions) of this documentation.
 We are following naming conventions for children and components as seen in the `naming` section.
-At lastly we are using `children` that will be expanded on in the following children section of this document.
+At lastly we are using `children` that will be expanded on in the following [children section](/best-practices/#children) of this document.

 The important thing to remember is, if we can abstract some part of the system, and make it easier on us to not have to write as much code, we should.

 ## Children

 Many sites contain a hierarchical view, for example a home page could call multiple views such as the left sidebar, or the top actionbar, which in turn those views could call numerous links and buttons.
-Continuing with our standard of mimicking the html structure with our components as closely as possible, we want to create these sub views as children inside the component for the main view.
+Continuing with our standard of mimicking the HTML structure with our components as closely as possible, we want to create these sub views as children inside the component for the main view.

 Example:

 We have a view, `home-page.html`.
-We will assume that view will call 2 other views directly from the html of the home page view.
+We will assume that view will call 2 other views directly from the HTML of the home page view.
 It calls `actionbar.html` as well as `home-sidenav.html`.
 To create our `HomePage` children section, we would want to add 2 children, one for `Actionbar` and one for `HomeSidenav`.
 The children section of our `HomePage` component would be as follows:

 ```
 type: 'HomePage',